 Additional metallurgical work was carried out on four samples, three from the Gourbassi West North Zone (GWN) and one from the Linnguekoto West Zone (LW).
 Samples form only these two zones returned poor, bottle roll cyanidation gold recoveries.
 This work consisted of validating the initial bottle roll results and another test comprising fine grinding a gravity concentrate of the samples followed by cyanidation.
 All samples returned gold recoveries of less than 50% with both tests.
-Fine grinding a 2% mass pull gravity concentrate from LW resulted in a 56% improvement in gold recoveries from 23% to 36%.
+Fine grinding of the gravity concentrate did not result in any improved gold recoveries at GWN.
+However, fine grinding a 2% mass pull gravity concentrate from LW resulted in a 56% improvement in gold recoveries from 23% to 36%.
 It is unfortunate that the lab did not maximize the gravity recovery of the pyrite since the bulk of the gold is directly related to pyrite.
 One more test is in progress, for one of the samples with sufficient remaining material, comprising an increase in the mass pull to 10% followed by fine grinding and cyanidation.